confluentinc/ksql/CONTRIBUTING.md

        URL: https://raw.githubusercontent.com/confluentinc/common/master/build-tools/src/main/resources/checkstyle/checkstyle.xml
        Ignore invalid certs: true

-    - (Optional) Make the new configuration active.
+    - Make the new configuration active.

     - Highlight the newly added 'Confluent Checks' and click the edit button (pencil icon).

-    - Set properties to match the `checkstyle/checkstyle.properties` file in the repo.
+    - [!IMP] Set properties to match the `checkstyle/checkstyle.properties` file in the repo.

 'Confluent Checks' will now be available in the CheckStyle tool window in the IDE and will auto-highlight issues in the code editor.